 The Decennial Census happens every ten years.
 The Constitution requires that every person in the United States be counted—adults, children and babies, citizens, immigrants, or visitors.
-Census Day will be April 1, 2020.
+Census Day is every decennial year on April 1.

 It’s the only time we count everyone.
 The Census Bureau takes many surveys of people throughout the decade, but those are samples.
 They use population estimates based on the Decennial Census to decide how many people to sample from each community, so if we get the Decennial Census wrong, every census survey for the next decade is also distorted.

 How is census data used?

 States use census data to redraw federal, state, local and school voting districts.

 The federal government uses census data to help allocate over $800 billion a year in federal funds.
 Some of the programs that use census data to distribute funding that serve children include:

 - health insurance programs like Medicaid and the Children’s Health Insurance program